 Being in a car accident can be a very traumatic experience.
 Not only are you potentially dealing with physical injuries, but there is often emotional stress from the car accident.
 Receiving constant calls from the insurance adjuster from the other driver’s insurance company can become very overwhelming.
 After a car accident in DC, you may not know where to start or what you should be doing.
-After you have received medical attention, one of the most important things you can do following an accident is to request a police report.
+After you have received medical attention, one of the most important things you can do following an accident after calling a Washington, DC car accident lawyer is to request a police report.

 In Washington, DC, these police reports are called PD-10 Accident Reports.
 The report is created by the investigating officer and reflects statements and facts from the accident scene.
 The report can provide detailed information on who was at fault.
 Having the police report can play a major role in the determination of how far your claims and compensation can go.
 The report will provide the information you need to strengthen your insurance claim.